MichelleDeblois/Final-Project/README.md

 # My Cup of Coffee

-My Cup of Coffee is a social media platform where users can discover new coffee shop in Montreal through their friends reccomendation.
+My Cup of Coffee is a social media platform where users can discover new coffee shop in Montreal through their friends recomendation.